Looking After Your Clogs

 If your clogs are a little bit tight: The leather will give slightly over time, moulding perfectly to the shape of your foot.
 If they feel a bit tight when you first receive your clogs wear them around the house with socks first or put a bit of moisturiser on your feet as it will help soften the leather.
 With our braided style clogs, you can tug each individual braid slowly, which should give a bit of stretch.
 Some of our leathers are tougher than others such as the yellow, green, orange, silver and gold.

 Unfortunately, we do not repair clogs as we are based in London and our factory is in Sweden.
-If the rubber part of the sole needs reheeling any good cobblers should be able to help you.

 In the rare occasion, you think your clogs may be faulty you can email us at [email protected] We hope this has helped, if you have any questions about looking after your clogs or anything clog related, just drop us an email!